T (SEPTA Metro): History

 In 2021, SEPTA proposed rebranding their rail transit service as "SEPTA Metro", to make the system easier to navigate.
 Under this proposal, the subway–surface lines were rebranded as the "T" with a green color and numeric suffixes for each service.
 The 10, 34, 13, 11, and 36 respectively became the T1 (Lancaster Avenue), T2 (Baltimore Avenue), T3 (Chester Avenue), T4 (Woodland Avenue), and T5 (Elmwood Avenue).

 New station and line names took effect systemwide on February 23–24, 2025.
 The old station and line names were used alongside the new names for several months.

+During scheduled maintenance in Fall 2025, SEPTA replaced the 3 inch sliders on the trolley poles with new 4 inch sliders which were expected to last longer.
+However, these caused damage to overhead infrastructure and resulted in incidents on October 14th and 22nd that required passenger evacuation.
+Service in the tunnel was suspended on November 7, and resumed in February 2026.